 Selected Cases

-Daniel accepts Arbitration appointments, appointments as Adjudicator, and, particularly in insurance and professional negligence matters, instructions to provide neutral opinions or evaluations.
+Daniel accepts Arbitration appointments, particularly in insurance and professional negligence matters.
+He is also instructed by insureds and insurers to provide neutral opinions or neutral evaluations.

 Awards